megdotnet/Get-StoredSecret/README.md

 The goal is to catch instances of failed credentials and inform sysadmins of the failure.

 ## Requirements
- * the PowerShell SecretStore module
+ * the PowerShell SecretStore module [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.PowerShell.SecretStore/)
- * the PowerShell SecretManagement module
+ * the PowerShell SecretManagement module [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.PowerShell.SecretManagement/)
- * secret names must be in the format `domain.tld\user`
+ * these modules need to be set up with an existing secret store.
  * valid credentials for the SMTP server must also be stored in the secret store. this script cannot test those.  how would it send the mail if they failed??  lol
  * Only use this script on a computer that's on the same domain as the user account to be tested.